jadeforrest/blog/content/posts/2022-03-09--make-changes-easy/index.md

 ---
-title: Make changes easy for your team
+title: Make changes that people will embrace
 tags: ["communication", "change-management"]
 cover: change.jpg
 author: Jade Rubick
 discussionId: "make-change"
 description: "How managers can make changes that people will embrace."
 ---

+Today, we'll talk about managing change, and how to reduce obstacles as you do so.
+We'll also talk about how to ensure your changes are effective.

 <re-img src="change.jpg"></re-img>